all-of-us/workbench/pheweb-test/README.md

 ## How do we get the files over to Pheweb

-# What will Pheweb do?

-Pheweb shows correlations between genotypes and phenotypes by looking at gene variants

-e.g. Braca-1 gene - how correlated with Breast Cancer is this gene?

-Pheweb also provides the abilito to search by gene, mutation and phenotype to see what correlations are calculated

-Pheweb is strictly a viewer/visulizer, it does not perform any analysis.
+The pheweb files are be generated and deployed to the server.
+This may not be an ideal approach for large files.
+But without data it is difficult to tell.

 ## Where Will The Files Come From

 * Data Science team will generate the files/data

+## Other Considerations
+1. Pheweb will need to support hg38, which it currently does not.
-- Who will determine if the data is suitable for public consumption?
+2. Who will determine if the data is suitable for public consumption?